xperseguers/ip_issuu/README.txt

 If you find any errors or want to contribute anything feel free to add a report on the project Website at http://forge.typo3.org/projects/extension-ip_issuu

+## API Key needed

+apply for an api key